coderadvikjain/quiz_master_v2/README.md

 4. To install redis server, you have to install wsl terminal (if you are on windows) or use your linux terminal,

+(*Follow this, to download wsl in windows* --> [To install wsl in windows: How to Install Ubuntu in WSL2 in Just 3 Steps](https://documentation.ubuntu.com/wsl/stable/howto/install-ubuntu-wsl2/))

 then run
 ```bash
 sudo apt install redis-server